-CIS 197FF

-FREEHAND (3T)
+CIS 197FF FREEHAND (3T)

-This course introduces Macromedia Freehand, a software tool used with other Macromedia Suite products to enhance web page drawings.
+FREEHAND (3T) 3 credits This course introduces Macromedia Freehand, a software tool used with other Macromedia Suite products to enhance web page drawings.
 Topics include creating images, using drawing tools, working with colors, applying fills and strokes, and inserting and formatting text.

-CIS 197GG

-WEB PAGE SCRIPTING (Perl) (3T) 3 credits Prerequisite: Previous CIS Course
+CIS 197GG WEB PAGE SCRIPTING (Perl) (3T) 3 credits PREREQUISITE: Previous CIS Course

 This course introduces Perl, a popular and widely used cross-platform programming language.
-Topics include fundamentals of Perl, including data types. control structures, I/O operations, regular expressions, arrays, and functions.
+Topics include fundamentals of Perl, including data types, control structures, I/O operations, regular expressions, arrays, and functions.
 The course also explores the use of Perl in developing CGI (Common Gateway Interface) programs.
-Formerly CIS 282.
+(Formerly CIS 282)

-INTRODUCTION TO WEB DEVELOPMENT (3T)
+CIS 207 INTRODUCTION TO WEB DEVELOPMENT (3T) 3 credits PREREQUISITE: CIS 146

 This course is an introduction to Web page development techniques.
 Topics in this course include techniques and strategies for creating good Web pages.
 Upon completion, the student will be able to demonstrate knowledge of the topics through Web page development projects and appropriate tests.
-Formerly CIS 198
+(Formerly CIS 198)

-INTERMEDIATE WEB DEVELOPMENT (3T) 3 credits

-This course introduces students to basics of navigating the World Wide Web and coding simple web pages using an authoring tool such as Front Page.
-Formerly CIS 197T
+CIS 208 INTERMEDIATE WEB DEVELOPMENT (3T) 3 credits This course introduces students to basics of navigating the World Wide Web and coding simple web pages using an authoring tool such as Front Page.
+(Formerly CIS 197T)

-ADVANCED WEB DEVELOPMENT (3T) 3 credits Prerequisite: CIS 207 and CIS 255
+ADVANCED WEB DEVELOPMENT (3T)

-This course will introduce students to a scripting lanquage.
+PREREQUISITE: CIS 207 and CIS 255 This course will introduce students to a scripting language.
 Topics include objects, arrays, methods, and functions.
 Students will use a scripting language to add interactivity to HTML pages.
 Upon completion, the student will demonstrate knowledge of the topics through projects and appropriate tests.
-Formerly CIS 244
+(Formerly CIS 244)

-VISUAL BASIC PROGRAMMING (3T) 3 credits

-This course emphasizes Basic programming using a graphical user interface.
+CIS 212 VISUAL BASIC PROGRAMMING (3T) 3 credits PREREQUISITE: CIS 110 This course emphasizes Basic programming using a graphical user interface.
 The course will introduce such topics as advanced file handling techniques, simulation, and other selected areas.
+Upon completion, ulation, and other selected areas.
 Upon completion, the student will be able to demonstrate knowledge of the topics through programming projects and appropriate tests.

-ADVANCED VISUAL BASIC
+CIS 213 ADVANCED VISUAL BASIC PROGRAMMING (3T) 3 credits PREREQUISITE: CIS 212

-PROGRAMMING (3T)

-This course is a continuation of CIS 212.
-Visual Basic.
+This course is a continuation of CIS 212, Visual Basic.
 It is designed to enhance student skills in Visual Basic, with an emphasis on understanding techniques and procedures for developing projects using an object oriented language.

-DATABASE MANAGEMENT SYSTEMS (3T) 3 credits

-This course will discuss database system architectures.
+CIS 222 DATABASE MANAGEMENT SYSTEMS (3T) 3 credits This course will discuss database system architectures.
 It will teach students how to design, normalize and use a database, and link these to the Web.
 Students will design and build a database-enabled Web site.
 Upon completion, the student will be able to demonstrate knowledge of the topics through projects and appropriate tests.

-THREE DIMENSIONAL COMPUTER MODELING (3T)
+CIS 223 THREE DIMENSIONAL COMPUTER MODELING (3T) 3 credits PREREQUISITE: Previous CIS Course

-This course is a study in 3D computer modeling and 3D painting beginning with primitive shapes and creating compelling 3D objects for use in model libraries. games, print material, web sites, visual simulation, and architectural applications.
+This course is a study in 3D computer modeling and 3D painting beginning with primitive shapes and creating compelling 3D objects for use in model libraries, games, print material, web sites, visual simulation, and architectural applications.
 Powerful operations for modeling and 3D painting are incorporated into an interface that is simple and intuitive to use.

-THREE DIMENSIONAL COMPUTER
+CIS 224 THREE DIMENSIONAL COMPUTER ANIMATION (3T) 3 credits PREREQUISITE: Previous CIS Course

-ANIMATION (3T)